clifhodges13/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    1. Adaptive design uses a different layout for different screen sizes.
+You create different files at each size.
+Responsive design uses one file that responds to the screen size via media queries.
+Ideally it looks good at all sizes.

 2. Describe what it means to be mobile first vs desktop first.

+    2. In Mobile First design, you start by designing the layout to work on mobile devices, then add media queries with (min-width) breakpoints for larger devices.
+With Desktop First, it is the opposite, utilizing (max-width) for smaller screens.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    3. It makes 1rem = 10px which makes it much easier to calculate.
+For example, 1.6rem = 16px.

 4. How would you describe preprocessing to someone new to CSS?

+    4. Preprocessing is a way to write CSS.
+It gives us organizational and computational tools which make our lives as CSS developers much easier.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    5. I really love the mixins.
+They allow you to write such clean and reusable code.
+Also mixins give me the most trouble, which is a small amount, but sometimes trying to use variables in there is confusing and doesn’t work.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.